 All clients should feel welcomed, empowered and comfortable when receiving food from Second Harvest.

 Hunger is not political – we remain focused on our mission.
 Bubbles surrounding gleaming plums and crisp broccoli now invite clients to our sites with a message of hospitality in seven languages.
 These new flyers are designed to calm fears related to immigration and accessing our services.
-Visitors are reminded that “all are welcome here” and that Second Harvest Food Bank is not a government agency.
+Visitors are reminded that “all are welcome here” and that Second Harvest is not a government agency.

 Our goal is to provide people with the nutritious food they need to thrive.
 No one should go hungry in Silicon Valley.